 - 1. You must assemble the model according to the instructions.
 Do not alter or modify the model, as doing so may result in an unsafe or unflyable model.
 In a few cases the instructions may differ slightly from the photos.
 In those instances the written instructions should be considered correct. - 2.
-Take time to build straight, true and strong. - 3.
-You must properly install the R/C radio system and other components so that the model operates properly on the ground and in the air. - 4.
+You must make sure the R/C radio system and other components in the model operate properly on the ground and in the air - 3.
 You must test the operation of the model before every flight to insure that all equipment is operating and you must make certain that the model has remained structurally sound.
 Be sure to check clevises or other connectors often and replace them if they show signs of wear or fatigue.